-Variations in volume of each fuel type between Yorkshire and North East will result in different weighted average conversion factors for similar categories.
+Variations in volume of each fuel type between Yorkshire and the Northeast will result in different weighted average conversion factors for similar categories.
 E.g. in Yorkshire a lower quantity of petrol was used for business transport and a larger quantity of diesel was used.
-Therefore the resultant overall weighted average conversion factor for this category for Yorkshire will be different to that of North East.
+Therefore the resultant overall weighted average conversion factor for this category for Yorkshire will be different to that of Northeast.